Call EPA 24 hours a day.1300 372 842 or 1300 EPA VIC

 Be sure to keep your notes even after completing the online form, in case we need to contact you to clarify the information.

 If the vehicle description registered with VicRoads doesn’t match the reported description, no further action will be taken.
 If the details match, we’ll send a letter to the owner advising them their vehicle has been reported as emitting smoke and may need repairs.
-The letter also says that, if the vehicle is observed emitting smoke by an EPA or police officer, the owner may be fined.

 At this stage, EPA can only process reports for Victorian-registered motor vehicles.
 This is something we may revisit in the future.
 We encourage you to continue to report pollution – we couldn’t run the program without your help.